Arpita-deb/Event-Database-Management/README.md

 ### Part 4 : Optimizing the database by creating index, views, stored procedures and user defined functions

+**1. Indexes:**

-1. Adding clustered and non-clustered indexes in various columns in the tables that are most likely to be queried against and joined with other tables.
+Adding clustered and non-clustered indexes in various columns in the tables that are most likely to be queried against and joined with other tables.

+**2. Look-up Table:**

-2. Created a look-up table Calender with Recursive CTE which contain 10 years' dates from Jan 1st, 2014 to Dec 31st, 2024.
+Created a look-up table Calender with Recursive CTE which contain 10 years' dates from Jan 1st, 2014 to Dec 31st, 2024.
 This table can be joined with Event and Event_Ticket_Assignment tables to perform a range of date calculations.

+**3. Views:**

-3. Created 4 Views in the database system that facilitates easy and quick analysis without repeatedly joining multiple tables.
+Created 4 Views in the database system that facilitates easy and quick analysis without repeatedly joining multiple tables.

    * dbo.EventDetails - S view combining Event, Venue, Attendee, and Event_Type for quickly retrieving event details with attendee and venue info.